 Demonstrative Pronouns in SpanishStart first lesson

-Imagine you had two pasteles(cakes) in front of you and someone asked you which one you wanted.
-If you were feeling particularly succinct, you could respond with este(this one) or ese(that one).
+Imagine you had two pasteles(cakes) in front of you, and someone asked you which one you wanted.
+If you were feeling particularly succinct, you could simply respond with este(this one) or ese(that one).
 Este and ese are both demonstrative pronouns.
 While they look very similar to demonstrative adjectives, demonstrative pronouns replace, rather than describe, a noun.

 In the past, demonstrative pronouns were always written with a tilde(written accent) to differentiate them from demonstrative adjectives.
 However, la RAE(Real Academia Española), the institution responsible for regulating the Spanish language, has ruled that the tildes are no longer necessary.
 Thanks for making life easier, RAE!

-Demonstrative Pronoun Forms
+Spanish Demonstrative Pronoun Forms

 |Masculine||este(this, this one)||estos(these, these ones)|